sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/hardware_overview.md

 ## Current Consumption

-The modem's average current draw and peak draw during transmit depend on the supply voltage **VIN**.
+The modem's average current draw and peak draw during transmit depend on the supply voltage **VCC**.
 For more details, please consult the [Satellite Transceiver Breakout - Swarm M138 - Hookup Guide](https://learn.sparkfun.com/tutorials/satellite-transceiver-breakout---swarm-m138---hookup-guide#current-draw).

 When the **PWR_EN** pin is pulled low, the modem is powered off completely.
 The MIC94064 has a very low quiescent current of 2&micro;A.